 Students that become ill during the school day should report to the office and make the necessary arrangements to go home.
 In the event that no contact can be made with a parent/guardian, the emergency contact will be called.
-Staff members, by policy, are not allowed to dispense medication to students.
+Staff members, by policy, are not allowed to dispense medication to students unless verbal confirmation is made from the student's legal guardian.